TREES THAT FEED FOUNDATION

 What is the organization aiming to accomplish?

 We aim to plant 1,000,000 trees within 10 years.
 A million trees will feed 4 million people sustainably.
 We intend to increase food production from trees by an order of magnitude and in the process feed hungry people, help to create jobs, and benefit the environment.
-We are not just delivering food, we are creating food independence, we provide people in developing countries with the ability to feed themselves and create businesses.
+We are not just delivering food.
+We are creating food independence.
+We provide people in developing countries with the ability to feed themselves and create businesses.

 What are the organization's key strategies for making this happen?